How to Make Money As a Webcam Model

 Decide what you’re willing to do before you go live.
 You need to have boundaries, as customers will ask you to do all kinds of things.
 You can say “no” to whatever you want, but you should decide ahead of time what you feel okay doing and what you don’t feel okay doing.

 - For instance, you may be willing to do partial nudity but not full nudity.
-You may be willing to perform certain sexual acts but not others, or you may decide you don’t want to do any kind of sexual act at all.
+You may be willing to perform certain sexual acts but not others.
+And you may decide you don’t want to do any kind of sexual act at all.

 - There’s a niche out there for every kind of channel, but in general, you tend to get more money if you are willing to do more.